Care Certificate 3.2c Answers

 Situation: You’re dealing with a situation involving the potential abuse of an individual and aren’t sure about the legal obligations for reporting.

-Response: “In this critical situation, I would seek legal advice from our organisation’s in-house legal team or an external legal advisor.
-Understanding the legal implications is crucial to ensure that I comply with mandatory reporting laws and protect the individual’s rights and wellbeing.
+Response: “In this essential situation, I would seek legal advice from our organisation’s in-house legal team or an external legal advisor.
+Understanding the legal implications is important to ensure that I comply with mandatory reporting laws and protect the individual’s rights and wellbeing.
 Legal advisors can provide clear guidance on the steps I need to take.”

 Example Answer 9: Consulting Ethical Advisory Groups